pollination/pollination-docs/rhino-plugin/getting-started.md

 # Getting Started in Rhino

 There are two interfaces for Pollination in Rhino.
-You can use the Pollination panel to use buttons to create your analytical model, or you can type Pollination commands in the command line.&#x20;
+You can use the Pollination panel to use buttons to create your analytical model, or you can type Pollination commands in the command line.

 ## Pollination Panel